apache/brpc/docs/cn/getting_started.md

 # BUILD

-baidu-rpc prefers static linking if possible, so that deps don't have to be installed on every machine running the code.
+brpc prefers static linking if possible, so that deps don't have to be installed on every machine running the code.

 ## Ubuntu/LinuxMint/WSL